-You’ll need to send a tax return if any of the following apply, in the last tax year:
+You’ll need to fill in a tax return and send if any of the following apply, in the last tax year:

 - you were self-employed – you can deduct allowable expenses